NoStackDev/crudApp/README.md

-# crudeApp
+# crudApp
-a simple crude app with api endpoints
+a simple crud app with api endpoints